-Finally, you can also butter poach virtually any other fish.
+You can butter poach virtually any other fish.
 Trout is an obvious alternative, but you could use just about any fish you can cut into blocks: Cod, halibut, grouper, cobia, shark, swordfish or sturgeon, a large striped bass, etc. Play around with it and see what you like best.

 - 1/4 cup kosher salt (I use Diamond Crystal)

 - 1 quart water

 - 1/4 cup unsalted butter OR 2 whole sticks (see below)

 Dissolve the salt in the water and brine the salmon in the refrigerator for 30 minutes to 1 hour, depending on how thick it is.
 Move the salmon to a cutting board and pat dry with paper towels.